Denis Meaney

 He represented New South Wales rugby league team Colts in 1958 against Great Britain but was not selected on the Kangaroo Tour.
 He also played for N.S.W.
 City Firsts in 1961.
-His long NSWRFL career came to a close in 1967, although he later went on to become a Country NSWRL selector for 17 years and a successful rugby league coach at Lismore Marist Brothers.
+His long NSWRFL career came to a close in 1967, although he later went on to become a Country NSWRL selector for 17 years and a successful rugby league coach at Lismore Marist Brothers, who he coached to the Clayton Cup in 1987.

 He retired to Ballina, New South Wales until his death in 2011, age 74.

 The Ballina Seagulls play Lismore Marist Brothers annually for the Denis Meaney Shield, which was named in his honour in 2010.

 He is the grandfather of current Melbourne Storm player Nick Meaney.